PopVoxCon –

 This gathering is practical, creative, and community-driven.
 The program features hands-on sessions, real-world teaching tools, and a variety of exchange formats:

-- Presentation
+- Presentations

 - Posters